Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/2. The Second Gathering/Collapse.md

-%%*The epic war between four of the main Crèches*
+%%*The epic war between four of the main Crèches.
+Near the end of the Second Gathering*